Fraass/TestComplexityAll/EntireRange.md

 ```

 ![](EntireRange_files/figure-html/montecarlo variance-2.png)<!-- -->
-This plot is the result of a Monte Carlo analysis.
+This plot is the result of a Monte Carlo analysis examining what a significantly high or low variance is.
 The bounds are the 90% limits of a randomizing the morphologies, but keeping the diversity pattern stable.
 This shows that there is more variance than a null model a the Santonian, and less through the ~42 Ma to ~25 Ma, much of the later Eocene and Oligocene.
 This matches qualitative assessments of the Oligocene.
 The Eocene, however, is usually described as an interval of high diversity, and this prolonged decrease is

 ```r